 In March will take place the first workshop meeting with the project partner: Verkis hf.
 The joint work of experts from Poland and Iceland will be concerned to a topic of understanding the local needs and environmental conditions of our city.

-- cleaning the area of invasive tree species in order to protect the old tree stand and improve the natural bioretention, in the area from the Square of Lovers to the Square of Meetings,
+As part of the project, at the turn of 2022 and 2023, the area of Love Hill was cleared of invasive species of trees in order to protect the old trees and improve the natural bioretention in the area from Plac Zakochanych to the Meeting Square.

 Development of the “Opolanka” recreational area

 The development of this area is a continuation of the project from 2018, during which a new recreational area was created from wasteland, which the residents called Opolanka.
 In 2022, Opolanka was equipped with elements of small architecture aimed at ecological education of children and youth.
 New tree plantings are aimed to reduce the “urban heat island” effect.
 As part of the task:10 small-leaved lime trees were planted along Opolska Street.
 A pergola ina steel structure was made with the planting of vines.
 Educational tables, bicykle racks and sandpit were installed.